Russian court grants bail to one of 30 arrested for Greenpeace protest

-ST PETERSBURG, Russia (Reuters) - A Russian court granted bail on Monday to one of 30 people who are being held in pre-trial detention over a September 18 Greenpeace protest against offshore oil drilling in the Arctic.
+ST PETERSBURG, Russia, Nov 18 (Reuters) - A Russian court granted bail on Monday to one of 30 people who are being held in pre-trial detention over a Sept.
+18 Greenpeace protest against offshore oil drilling in the Arctic.

 The court ruled that Yekaterina Zaspa, a Russian who served as a medic on the Greenpeace ship used in the protest but was not among activists who tried to scale Russia’s first offshore oil rig, can be released on 2 million roubles ($61,300) bail.